lebebr01/highlightHTML/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Rewrote DESCRIPTION description to use quotes on software.
+* Updated LICENSE elements to all caps.

 ## Test Environments
 * local windows install, R 3.3.2